awan53/test-case-point-of-sales/README.md

-# POS Multiple E-Wallet
+# POS Multiple E-Wallet API Documentation

- Company Hitachi is developing a Payment Integration Platform that allows merchants to connect Point-of-Sale (POS) systems with multiple e-wallet providers (GoPay, OVO, Dana, ShopeePay).
-Merchants will use the API to:
+The company is developing a **Payment Integration Platform** that allows merchants to connect their **Point-of-Sale (POS)** systems with multiple e-wallet providers (GoPay, OVO, Dana, ShopeePay).

+Merchants can use this API to:
 1. Authenticate securely.
 2. Retrieve available e-wallet channels.
-3. Create a payment request.
+3. Create payment requests.
 4. Check transaction status.
-5. Handle refund requests
+5. Handle refund requests.

-The API uses Bearer Token authentication and returns responses in JSON format.
+This API uses **Bearer Token Authentication** and all responses are returned in **JSON format**.

+---

+## 🔎 Flowchart Overview

 ```mermaid
 flowchart TD